singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 26  }
 ```

-Note that in the above code,if the elements are all distinct,the method operates almost identically to the first solution.
+Note that in the above code, if the elements are all distinct, the method operates almost identically to the first solution.

 **8.4       Power Set:** Write a method to return all subsets of a set.